jimvb55/docker-bamboo-agent-base/README.md

 # Upgrade

 Remote agents are updated automatically, so you don’t need to worry about it during Bamboo server upgrade.
 Agents automatically detect when a new version is available and downloads new classes from the server.

+However, if you upgraded Bamboo version from 7.2 to 8.0 and then switched from JDK 8 to JDK 11 on your Bamboo Agent instance, you may need to download a new jar with an agent.
+Alternatively, you can go to `bamboo-agent-home/conf/wrapper.conf` and manually change the value of maximum java version supported by wrapper:

+    wrapper.java.version.max=11

 # Issue tracker